NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/releases/hydroCapabilities.rst

 ..
      :sup:`3` Celeris is a new addition to the suite of numerical methods available in HydroUQ.
-It is currently in beta development and will be released soon.
+It is in active development, with major and minor updates occurring in tandem to HydroUQ.